ZackWilde27/Z3dPy/README.md

 Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7)*

 Handles Rasterization, Physics/Collisions, and Lighting.
-Still in active development, so improvements/features are on the way
+Still in active development.

 Documentation can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>